What is "Sustainable Fashion" ?

 on a constant basis.

-it's important to pay artisans for these specialized services to keep regional communities robust. not having a slow fashion artisan in a community that knows how to mend, alter, and custom sew is akin to having no gas station for miles. when you find a local artisan, thank them, and pay them well for their time caring for your clothes that helps protect and express yourself sew well.
+it's important to pay artisans for these specialized services to keep regional communities robust. not having a slow fashion artisan in a community that knows how to mend and alter is akin to having no gas station for miles, and not knowing how to change your oil. when you find a local artisan, thank them, and pay them well for their time caring for the clothes that help protect and express yourself sew well.

 baily rose creates heirloom fashion